Vivek1258/End-to-end-deep-learning-project-Tell-me-about-the-image/README.md

 ## Metrics

-There are various ways to measure the performance of an image captioning model like BLEU, ROUGE, CIDEr, METEOR, SPICE, etc. but out of these BLEU( Bilingual Evaluation Understudy) is most common and widely used in the evaluation of image annotation results, which is based on the n-gram precision.
-For this project, we will be using the BLUE score to check and compare the performance of our model.
+There are various ways to measure the performance of an image captioning model like BLEU, ROUGE, CIDEr, METEOR, SPICE, etc. but out of these BLEU( Bilingual Evaluation Understudy) is most common and widely used in the evaluation of image annotation results.

+For this project, I have used the BLUE score to check and compare the performance of our model.
 The principle of the BLEU measure is to calculate the distance between the evaluated and the reference sentences.
 BLEU method tends to give a higher score when the caption is closest to the length of the reference statement.

 ## Machine Learning Engineer Nanodegree